Working from home with kids… SUCKS to put it mildly.

 Keep in mind that the more a toy does, the less your kid has to do.
 The general rule of thumb is that a toy should do no more than 10 percent of the work.
 This leaves your child to do 90 percent of the work.
 If you want your child to play independently they need access to open-ended toys.

 3. How to organize toys in a way that makes sense to a child

-When organizing your space think about how you can provide easy access to the toys that will promote play.
+When organizing your space think about how you can provide easy access to the toys that are likely to promote purposeful play.

 For example, we keep things like smaller legos, puzzles, and board games higher up because my kids can’t do the entire process from start to finish by themselves.